Ray's Bar

 Sky-High Drinking in Abu Dhabi: Where Ray's Bar Sits in the Conversation

 Abu Dhabi's bar scene has developed along two distinct tracks in recent years.
 The first is the hotel lobby and terrace bar, designed for volume and broad accessibility, leaning on international spirits brands and familiar formats.
 The second is the altitude bar, a smaller, more deliberate category where the physical experience of the space is part of what's being sold alongside the drink.
-Ray's Bar, perched on Level 62 of its Al Bateen address, belongs firmly to the second track.
+Ray's Bar, perched on Level 62 of its Al Bateen address, is a bar in Abu Dhabi.

-At 62 floors up, the bar enters a rarefied tier within the city's drinking circuit.
-Only a handful of venues in Abu Dhabi operate at this elevation, and the experience of approaching one shifts the evening before you've ordered anything.
+At 62 floors up, the bar offers a rare city vantage point, and the experience of approaching one shifts the evening before you've ordered anything.
 The lift ride alone recalibrates expectations.
 What greets you at the leading is a panorama over the Abu Dhabi waterfront that frames the city in a way ground-level venues simply cannot replicate.
 The Gulf glitters in one direction; the capital's skyline fills the periphery.
 This is the room's first argument, and it's a strong one.

 The Craft Behind the Counter